 An early self portrait by the author Sarra A.

-A short story about showing kindness to strangers.
+A short story about showing kindness and gratitude to strangers.

 I had a long trip ahead of me.
 Three and a half hours from Lancashire to Birmingham, then another three and a half to London, Victoria … then a quick ride to Heathrow airport … and another six hours of flying to Kuwait, all back to back.